josmar-crwdstffng/angular/aio/content/guide/testing-components-scenarios.md

 <div class="alert is-helpful">

-Importing the component's feature module can be the best way to configure tests when there are many mutual dependencies within the module and the module is small, as feature modules tend to be.
+Importing the feature module of the component can be the best way to configure tests when there are many mutual dependencies within the module and the module is small, as feature modules tend to be.

 </div>